 us know of your needs ahead of time.

-2012 Summer Camp Dates are Monday through Friday July 9 - 13 and August 6 - 10.
+2014 Summer Riding Program dates are Monday through Friday July 14 - 18.
 The cost of camp is $550 per camp week, 25% discount toward any addditional children from the same family.

 Riding twice daily

 Riding in a group

 authentic horse show ribbons